Voluntary dental plan

 Monthly premiums and premium deductions

-Effective October 1, 2020, eligible applicants who are either a retired or inactive member pay the following monthly premiums to join the dental plan:
+Eligible applicants who are either a retired or inactive member pay monthly premiums to join the dental plan.
+The current and new premium rates are as follows:

 Eligibility and cancellation